 Nizhegorodov only started race walking six years ago.
 Originally he was coached by his father, a teacher of physical culture in the village school, who was sure that his son would be an excellent runner.
 Gennadiy Ivanovich Nezhegorodov was a runner himself and even won a Mordovian Republique title.
 But still it was not by chance that his son switched to race walking, as another villager, Yevgeniy Maskinskov had won the Olympic 50km silver medal in 1956 in Melbourne.

-It is also important to remember that in Athens Chegin celebrated a double success, as the bronze medal was won by another of his athletes, Aleksey Voyevodin.
+In Athens, Russia celebrated a double success, as the bronze medal was won by Aleksey Voyevodin.

-Voyevodin is now firmly established in the world race walking elite.
-He was the bronze medal winner at the Russian national winter championships at 35km in 1995.
-But then came a period of total disappointment.
-After several years he decided to change coach and asked Victor Chegin to help him.
+Voyevodin is now firmly established in the world race-walking elite.
+He was the bronze medal winner at the Russian winter championships at 35km in 1995.
+But then came a period of total disappointment, after which he changed coaches.
 Since that time he has twice won the IAAF Race Walking World Cup and was fourth at the 2003 World Championships.

-20 year-old former World Junior champion Vladimir Kanaykin, another disciple of the same Victor Chegin has also been performing well recently over 35km.
+20 year-old former world junior champion Vladimir Kanaykin has also been performing well recently over 35km.
 At the recent Russian national championships (12/13 March) his 2:33:17, was the fastest ever time for this odd distance.
 Then there is another star, Vladimir Porvatkin, also 20, who won the 20km at the same championships with a very promising result – 1:18:06 – which is the 9th best in the history.
-He too is coached by Victor Chegin.
-What a training group, what a coach!

 Nickolai Dolgopolov and Rostislav Orlov for the IAAF